Katherine Graham (golfer): Women's Southern Golf Association

 This organization was founded in 1911 to promote women's amateur golf in the southern United States.
 It began with a letter-writing campaign to the country clubs in 15 southern U.S. states by two women, Mrs. Willard Parker Sullivan (Birmingham) and Mrs. George Harrington (Atlanta).
 Graham was president of the organization from 1973 to 1975.
 She hosted the 60th WSGA tournament at her home course at Belle Meade Country Club in Nashville with a field of 144 players.
 In 1986, the organization established a perpetual trophy named the "Katherine Graham Senior Championship Trophy".

 U.S. World Amateur team

 In 1990, the USGA appointed Graham as (non-playing) captain of the United States team in the World Amateur Team Championship.
 The competition occurs every two years, sponsored by the International Golf Federation (IGF) and usually includes teams from about 50 nations.
 The 1990 competition was held at the Russley Golf Club in Christchurch, New Zealand, October 18–21 of that year.
 The United States team was the defending champion at the time.
-Graham's golfers were: Vicki Goetze (18-year-old former U.S. Amateur champion), Pat Hurst (reigning U.S. Amateur champion) and Karen Noble.
+Graham's golfers were: Vicki Goetze (18-year-old former U.S. Women's Amateur champion), Pat Hurst (reigning U.S. Women's Amateur champion) and Karen Noble.
 The two best scores of the three-player team counted, winning the Espirito Santo Trophy for the U.S.